 One of the things I like to do most with my smart phone is take pictures.
-I’ve been through more than my share of camera apps, and probably purchased more than I needed to.
+I’ve been through more than my share of camera apps, and probably purchased more than I needed to, if you actually own analog camera, consider taking a look to this guide about how can you start converting photos to digital pics.
 Here’s a run-down of what I’ve discovered along the way.

 Update 1: I’ve made some discoveries regarding Snap Camera and A Better Camera that improve the review.
 I’d also like to highlight some developers who’ve been very responsive.